iknow/phraseapp_updater/README.markdown

 [![Build Status](https://travis-ci.org/iknow/phraseapp_updater.svg?branch=master)](https://travis-ci.org/iknow/phraseapp_updater)

-**Version** 0.1.7
+**Version** 2.0.0

-This is a tool for merging PhraseApp locale data with locale data committed in your project.

-It can perform three-way merges of [PhraseApp](https://phraseapp.com) locale data with locale data commited to your application.
+This is a tool for managing synchronization between locale data in [PhraseApp](https://phraseapp.com) and committed in your project.
+It can perform JSON-aware three-way merges with respect to a common ancestor, and maintains a record of the common ancestor on PhraseApp using tags.
-It can also pull from PhraseApp, ignoring missing keys (this is very useful for using "unverified" status for marking a translation as a draft).

-Our current workflow has localizers working on a `master` project on PhraseApp.
-This regularly gets pulled into the `master` branch of our application and released.
-This branch is for "maintenance" localizations: ongoing translations of existing locale keys.
+Our workflow considers localization data stored on PhraseApp to be a working copy for a given branch.
+We expect developers working on the code and translators working on PhraseApp to both be able to make changes and have them integrated.

-However, we also introduce, remove, and change locale data by merging in feature branches to `master`.
-When we do this, we want to update the `master` PhraseApp project with the data newly-commited to our `master` branch.
-PhraseApp provides [APIs](https://phraseapp.com/docs/api/v2/) and a [Ruby gem](https://github.com/phrase/phraseapp-ruby) for accessing them, but the API only allows either a) completely overwriting PhraseApp's data or b) reapplying PhraseApp's data on top of the uploaded data.
+PhraseApp provides [APIs](https://phraseapp.com/docs/api/v2/) and a [Ruby gem](https://github.com/phrase/phraseapp-ruby) for accessing them, but the API only allows either a) completely overwriting PhraseApp's data with local data or
+b) reapplying PhraseApp's data on top of the local data.
+Neither of these cases is appropriate for integrating changes made on both sides.

 What we want instead is a three way merge where the committed data wins on conflict.
-Non-conflicting changes on PhraseApp are preserved, while changes on both sides take the committed data.
-The result of the merge is then sent to PhraseApp, keeping it up-to-date with the newest commit of `master`.
+Non-conflicting changes on PhraseApp are preserved, while changes to the same key on both sides take the committed data.
+The result of the merge is then applied to both sides, keeping them up to date with each other.

 This is especially important when removing keys.
 Imagine we have the following, no-longer useful key: